nekitmm/starnet/README.md

 **StarNet** is a neural network that can remove stars from images leaving only background.

+It will remove most of stars from image except for really huge ones, leaving (hopefully) intact all other small bright things whose shape is significantly different from that of a typical star, like small spiral galaxies, fine details in nebulosity, HH objects, etc.

+It is intended to be used by astrophotographers.
+Primary use is for background enhancement.

 Throughout the code all input and output images are 8 bits per channel tif images.
 This code in original form will not read any images other than these (like jpeg, etc), but you can change that if you like.

       Modes of use: